 - Medications that interfere with mineral absorption from the diet, such as antacids and proton pump inhibitors.

-The hormones oestrogen, progesterone and testosterone, and vitamin D, play a vital part in maintaining and improving bone density.
-By balancing and replenishing these hormones, we can increase bone density in the majority of patients.
+The hormones estrogen, progesterone, testosterone, and vitamin D, play a vital part in maintaining and improving bone density.
+By balancing and replenishing these hormones our doctors can increase bone density and help prevent or manage osteoporosis.
+Alongside hormone therapy, supplementation (calcium) and lifestyle changes (weight-bearing exercise, tobacco avoidance, reduced alcohol consumption) play an important role in osteoporosis prevention.